-A student may not be able to begin immediately a full graduate program leading to the degree; it may be necessary to satisfy prerequisites omitted in undergraduate curricula. deficiencies are determined by the faculty advisor and the DGS.
-All master’s candidates will be held responsible for the following undergraduate courses: MNG 463, MNG 201 plus at least two from: MNG 301, MNG 341, MNG 435, and MNG 551.
+A student may not be able to immediately begin a full graduate program leading to the degree; it may be necessary to satisfy prerequisites omitted in undergraduate curricula.
+Deficiencies are determined by the faculty advisor and the DGS.
+All master’s candidates will be held responsible for the following undergraduate courses: MNG 463, MNG 201 plus at least two from: MNG 301, MNG 341, MNG 435 and MNG 551.

 3. Requirements by Numbering

 No 800- or 900-level courses, or the courses offered by the Department of Mining Engineering numbered below the 500 level may be credited toward the master’s degree.

 A candidate for the master’s degree may credit toward degree requirements any 500-, 600- or 700-level courses; also, non-mining courses at the 400-level with the G-suffix may be counted toward the master’s degree.

 - For the 24-hour/thesis option, a maximum of 12 hours of 400G- and 500-level courses and a minimum of 12 hours of 600- and 700-level courses.
 Courses that do not meet on a regular basis, such as 780 or 790, shall be used sparingly and only with permission from the advisory committee.
 In no event will their use exceed eight (8) credits (one-third of 24).
 Students also need to enroll in 6 credits of MNG 768.
 MNG 768 should not be counted towards the 12 hours of 600- and 700-level courses.